lichuyi459/lcygzback/api.md

 ]
 ```

-If the JWT is missing or invalid, the endpoint returns `401 Unauthorized`.
+If the JWT is missing or invalid, the endpoint returns `401 Unauthorized` with the standard error shape.

 ### List final submission per student and category